 Bundling is a paid feature on our Starter and Professional plans but you can try it for free.
 If you decide it is not for you, simply delete any bundles you’ve created prior to your next billing cycle and you won’t be charged.
 Also there is no charge for trying bundling during your free trial.

-Visit our bundling page to learn more about the benefits of bundling.
 If you need help setting up bundling in your account, a helpful bundling walk-through is available in the app.
 Just click the “Getting Started” link at the bottom of your screen and type “Bundling” in the search bar.
 We also have a support document for additional tips.